loomnetwork/loom-sdk-documentation/docs/transfer-gateway.md

 Gateway emits an event to let the user know they can withdraw their token from the Mainnet Gateway to their Ethereum account by providing the signed withdrawal record.

-If you're a hands-on learner you might want to jump straight into the [Transfer Gateway Cards][] example project before reading any further...
+If you're a hands-on learner you might want to jump straight into the [Transfer Gateway Example][] example project before reading any further...